ChrisWhealy/hieroglyphy/README.md

+# Hieroglyphy
-# Hieroglyphy - Taking JavaScript Type Coercion to Its Illogical Conclusion
+# Taking JavaScript Type Coercion to Its Illogical Conclusion

-The coding in this repo is a fork of [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) by [Patricio Palladino](https://github.com/alcuadrado/).
+The coding in this repo is a rewrite of [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) by [Patricio Palladino](https://github.com/alcuadrado/).

+I have rewritten the original functionality as an ES6 module and significantly optimised it.

-This app is part of the wider investigation into encoding a JavaScript statement or program using a reduced (or possibly minimal) alphabet while remaining executable.
+This app is part of the wider investigation into encoding a JavaScript statement or program using a reduced (or possibly minimal) alphabet while still remaining `eval`able and executable.

 [Other variations](https://github.com/aemkei/jsfuck) of this style of app exist that use a minimal alphabet, but in this particular case, a close-to-minimal alphabet has been chosen in which every character in a JavaScript program is encoded using the following 8 characters: